A Practical Introduction to Regression-based Causal Inference in Meteorology (II): Unmeasured confounders: Results

 and with the following correlation matrix:

 Note that as seen in Eq.
-6, $ATE = 1$.
+(7), $ATE = 1$.
 The supplementary material for this paper provides R code for both generating and modeling this simulated data.
 First, note that in this simulated data set the confounder $U$ is measured.
 Also, note that the elements of the correlation matrix are consistent with the general IV setting: The treatment and the outcome are highly correlated $(0.87)$, and $U$ is strongly correlated with both the treatment $(0.64)$ and the outcome $(0.73)$, consistent with $U$ being a confounder. $Z$ is highly correlated with the treatment $(0.43)$, and weakly correlated with the confounder $(0.00)$.
-The partial correlation between $Z$ and $Y$, given $A$, is calculated from the given correlations, and is low $(-0.18)$.
 As such, the three IV assumptions are reasonably satisfied.

-Boxplots of the 1000 ATE values, from each of the four estimates, are shown in Figure 2.
-The OLS boxplot does not cover the true ATE of 1.0, consistent with the fact that the presence of the confounder $U$ leads to biased and inconsistent estimates of ATE.
-The remaining estimates have boxplots that are centered on the true value of ATE.
-This coverage is a consequence of the idealized nature of the simulated data and is not guaranteed in real data.
-It can also been seen that the IV estimates have the largest variability of the four estimates.
-This is an adverse consequence of using an estimate that does not require measured confounders.
+Boxplots of the 1,000 ATE values, from each of the three estimates, are shown in Figure 4.
+Based on the OLS boxplot, OLS over-estimates the true ATE of 1.0, consistent with the fact that the presence of the confounder $U$ leads to biased and inconsistent estimates of ATE\@.
+The remaining estimates have boxplots that are centered on the true value of ATE\@.
+This centering is a consequence of the idealized nature of the simulated data and is not guaranteed in real data.
+It can also be seen that the IV estimates have the largest variability of the three estimates.
+This loss of precision is a consequence of using an estimate that does not require measured confounders.